-And the secret back garden, unlike Gyeongbokgung’s, is more of a secret forest than a garden.
-Wear good shoes and be warned – the king had his palanquins and Horses back then while you’re stuck walking on foot, servant style.
-And it is hilly!
+The Secret back garden is more of a secret forest than a garden – wear good shoes and remember that while the king had his palanquins and horses, you’re stuck walking on foot in this hilly area, servant style.

 - Hours: 9am – 5pm (dec-feb) / 530pm (mar & nov) / 630pm (apr-oct)